Online Scam Questions and Answers

 Phishing and Gift Card Scams

 The next type of scams are the newer Gift Card scams and around since 2015 and maybe a bit earlier than that, but massively popular in the last couple of years.
-Those involve you being tricked into buying a Gift Card for a big site such as Amazon or Walmart.
+Those involve you being tricked into buying a Gift Card for a big online site such as Amazon or Walmart.
 You could also be tricked to enter a raffle to win such a card after answering a short survey or just fill your bank details.
 If you go for it, you will be robbed out of your money and left with no way to spend the alleged gift card.

-These scams are more straightforward and rely more on action from the user without anybody forcing them to do anything.
+These online scams are more straightforward and rely more on action from the user without anybody forcing them to do anything.
 Victims feel happy and excited to get their hands on a gift card for cheap or for free that they follow the short instructions on screen.
 Gift Card scams can also be perceived as Indirect Phishing scams as they only take the logo of a big company for the gift card without claiming the scam website being in any affiliation with the official company.

-Phishing scams are another type of scams to which Gift Card scams can easily be placed as a sub-type.
+Phishing scams are another type of online scams to which Gift Card scams can easily be placed as a sub-type.
 Phishing scams involve a website or a single Web page designed to look exactly the same as the original so victims to be tricked into entering their login and credit card details into said website.
 Sometimes they also take spam email messages to include a message, link and picture so users can click on them and get redirected to the scam.

 Phishing scams have websites that copy the URL address, logos, brand, copyright text, placement, colours, pages and most details about a company to near perfect match.
 DHL has numerous of pages that look convincingly enough for users to fall victim to them.
 Other companies of such caliber also fall victim to that copying in order for scammers to get the money from people who enter them and believe what they see without checking.

 Winning Prizes Scams